The integrality conjecture and the cohomology of preprojective stacks: Introduction

 \subsection{Acknowledgements}

 During the writing of this paper, I was a postdoctoral researcher at EPFL, supported by the Advanced Grant ``Arithmetic and physics of Higgs moduli spaces'' No. 320593 of the European Research Council.
-I would like to thank Tristan Bozec, Olivier Schiffmann, Eric Vasserot, Davesh Maulik and Victor Ginzburg for illuminating conversations that contributed greatly to the paper.
-In particular, the idea for the proof of the ``first support lemma'' below came from seeing Victor Ginzburg talk about the results of \cite{DGT16} at the Warwick EPSRC symposium ``Derived Algebraic Geometry, with a focus on derived symplectic techniques''.
+During redrafting of the paper, I was supported by the starter grant ``Categorified Donaldson--Thomas theory'' No. 759967 of the European Research Council.
+I was also supported by a Royal Society university research fellowship. \sbrk I would like to thank Sasha Minets, Tristan Bozec, Olivier Schiffmann, Eric Vasserot, Davesh Maulik and Victor Ginzburg for illuminating conversations that contributed greatly to the paper.
+In particular, the idea for the proof of the crucial ``support lemma'' (Lemma \ref{lem1}) came from seeing Victor Ginzburg talk about the results of \cite{DGT16} at the Warwick EPSRC symposium ``Derived Algebraic Geometry, with a focus on derived symplectic techniques'', and the final section of the paper benefitted greatly from Sasha Minets' careful reading of an earlier draft.